holypeachy/PokerAlgo-WebAPI/README.md

-# 🍑 ASP.NET Minimal Web API - A simple Web API for my [PokerAlgo](https://github.com/holypeachy/PokerAlgo).
+# 🍑 ASP.NET Minimal API - A simple Web API for my [PokerAlgo](https://github.com/holypeachy/PokerAlgo).
 #### The first of a series of projects to practice and showcase my skills with ASP.NET.
 - 2 endpoints:
   - /winners provides the winner(s).